hse-digital-engineering/build-your-own-chatbot/Session_1/code/01_deploy_model.md

 Once the installation is complete, you can run the Ollama container.
 The container is designed to leverage the Jetson Orin Nano's capabilities, providing an optimized environment for running LLMs.

-Use the following command to start the container:
+Use the following command to start the container (root directory and terminal outside VS-Code):

 ```bash
 jetson-containers run --name ollama $(autotag ollama)